 To integrate Hybrid Azure AD Join with Okta, you must fulfill the following prerequisites.
 These prerequisites are divided into two categories:

 One or more servers within the same domain that collectively host all of the following functions:

-- It has Intune Connector for Active Directory.
+- Intune Connector for Active Directory.
 Intune Connector is a local service that is installed from Azure to facilitate creation of Hybrid-joined machines joining from Azure on the local domain.

-- It has Group Policy Objects (GPOs).
+- Group Policy Objects (GPOs).
 A GPO is a component of Group Policy that can be used as a resource in Microsoft systems to control user accounts and user activity.
-We will use GPOs to set registry entries on our On-prem Windows 10 clients, which will allow AAD Connect to sync them to Azure AD.
+Okta uses GPOs to set registry entries on on-prem Windows 10 clients, which allows AAD Connect to sync them to Azure AD.

 Azure Active Directory (AAD)

 - AAD tenant with Premium Plan 1 or 2

 - AAD Connect: AAD Connect is a sync agent that bridges the gap between on-premises Active Directory and Azure AD.
 It’s responsible for syncing computer objects between the environments.

 - Registered Microsoft 365 domain name to be used with federation

 - Microsoft 365 license with AAD and MDM services: Microsoft license that provides access to Azure AD, Windows Autopilot, and Mobile Device Management (MDM) solutions such as Microsoft Intune.
 Some of such licenses are: